Oxygen Insider Exclusive!

 It’s the largest homicide investigation the state of Ohio has ever seen: In 2016, eight people were brutally murdered in Pike County.
 All but one of the victims, a fiancée, belonged to the Rhoden family.
 Three children in the family, including a newborn baby who was just days old, survived the shootings unscathed.
 Most of the victims were asleep during the vicious attack.

-Mike DeWine, the Ohio Attorney General at the time, said at a news conference the slayings were “a sophisticated operation,” while Pike County Sheriff Charles Reader said it was methodical and well planned.
+Mike DeWine, the Ohio Attorney General at the time, said at a news conference that the slayings were “a sophisticated operation,” while Pike County Sheriff Charles Reader said it was methodical and well-planned.

-It would take years for arrests to be made, and when they came they revealed a complex web of family and romantic relationships: DeWine would later announce law enforcement suspect the motive for the slayings partially arose from a custody battle between Hanna Rhoden and ex-boyfriend Jack Wagner, who was eventually arrested for the crime along with several other members of his family in 2018.
+It would take years for arrests to be made, and when they came, they revealed a complex web of family and romantic relationships.
+DeWine would later announce that law enforcement suspected one possible motive for the slayings was a custody battle between Hanna Rhoden and ex-boyfriend Jack Wagner, who was eventually arrested for the crime along with several other members of his family in 2018.

 The Rhodens